RadicalxChange/pco-art-docs/docs/003-for-artists/004-stewardship-inauguration.md

 Artists that wish to launch their PCOArt without a standard Stewardship Inauguration can set the initial Stewardship Inauguration date to the equivalent of one Stewardship Cycle into the future and manually transfer the token to the desired initial Steward (e.g. an offline auction winner).

-PCOArt that is created as part of a collection can utilize a **Collection Offset** so that individual Stewardship Inaugurations are staggered by a fixed period (e.g. a 1-day offset could be used to release a collection of 7 with an Stewardship Inauguration starting at 12:00 UTC each day of the week).
+PCOArt that is created as part of a collection can utilize a **Collection Offset** so that individual Stewardship Inaugurations are staggered by a fixed period (e.g. a 1-day offset could be used to release a collection of 7 with a Stewardship Inauguration starting at 12:00 UTC each day of the week).

 The remaining English Auction Configuration fields are likely familiar: